Post

 1. Local↔cloud swap is a config change.

 The same backend binary boots two different deployment shapes depending on the value of three environment variables.
 Run it with STORAGE_BACKEND=local CHAT_PROVIDER=ollama EMBEDDING_PROVIDER=ollama and you get the all-local workshop you built in Post 2.
 Run it with STORAGE_BACKEND=r2 OLLAMA_BASE_URL=<modal-url> and it talks to Cloudflare R2 for images and a Modal-hosted Ollama for chat — same code, same imports, same call sites.
-Post 10 is just a long checklist of “set this env var to that production value”; the codebase changes by zero lines.
+Post 15 is just a long checklist of “set this env var to that production value,” and the codebase changes by zero lines.

 2. Hybrid setups become free.

 You might want local embeddings (cheap, no rate limits, runs while you sleep ingesting 39 episodes) but cloud chat (better quality on small models, no GPU on your laptop).
-With three independent provider selectors — STORAGE_BACKEND, CHAT_PROVIDER, EMBEDDING_PROVIDER — this is literally just CHAT_PROVIDER=anthropic EMBEDDING_PROVIDER=ollama in your .env.
-There’s no “hybrid mode” feature to design — every combination already works, because none of the three seams knows the others exist.
+With three independent provider selectors — STORAGE_BACKEND, CHAT_PROVIDER, EMBEDDING_PROVIDER — this is just CHAT_PROVIDER=anthropic EMBEDDING_PROVIDER=ollama in your .env.
+There’s no “hybrid mode” feature to design: every combination already works, because none of the three seams knows the others exist.

 3. Tests stop touching the network.